Chambers Review

 Real Estate

-Molly Jeffcoat Moody is a transactional attorney with practice emphases in commercial transactions and complex financing.
-Her work includes significant representation of borrowers and lenders in commercial loans (C&I, real estate, bonds, interest rate swaps) and developers in the development, construction, and operations of complex real estate projects (apartment complexes, manufacturing facilities, shopping centers).
-Molly has considerable experience with loan syndications and participations.
+Molly Jeffcoat Moody is a partner in the firm’s Real Estate and Banking & Financial Services practice groups with a focus on commercial transactions and complex financing matters.
+Her work includes significant representation of lenders and borrowers alike in commercial loans and developers in the development, construction, and operations of complex real estate projects.
+Molly has considerable experience with loan syndications, derivatives (interest rate swaps), and participations.

-Molly currently serves as the co-practice leader of the firm's commercial lending and finance practice group.
-Molly is licensed to practice law in Mississippi and Texas.
-Molly, along with M. Binford Williams, Jr., is co-author of Commercial Finance 701, a continuing series on commercial loans written exclusively for the Mississippi Business Journal.
-The series is geared to lenders, developers, investors, and transactional attorneys.
+Prior to joining Bradley, Molly served as the co-practice leader of her prior firm’s commercial lending and finance team.
+She co-authored Commercial Finance 701, a series on commercial loans written exclusively for the Mississippi Business Journal and geared to lenders, developers, investors, and transactional attorneys.

 Mississippi Business Journal’s 2019 Top 50 under 40 (Top 10 Finalist)